aparajithashree919/aparajithashree919/README.md

 - 🤖 Introduction to Generative AI — Google
 - 📊 Data Visualisation with Tableau — Great Learning
 - 🗄️ SQL for Data Science — Great Learning
+- 🌐 AI for Work and Life — UNF

 ---